24 April - 28 September

 Sun 10.00 - 18.00

-In recognition of this French heroine's actions, King Charles VIII exempted the two towns of Domrémy and Greux from taxes.
-The commune of Greux retained this privilege until 1766, while Domrémy lost it in 1571 when it was annexed to the Holy Roman Empire.
+In recognition of her actions, King Charles VII granted the towns of Domrémy and Greux tax exemption.
+Greux retained this privilege until 1766, while Domrémy lost it in 1571 when it became part of the Holy Roman Empire.

-Nothing remains of the church that Joan of Arc knew.
-The current Saint-Maurice Church, which stands on the town's main street, dates from the 18th century, the previous one having been destroyed during the Thirty Years' War.
-During reconstruction, a new location was chosen, more convenient for residents than the hillside.
-Today, statues mark the site of the former building.
+No traces remain today of the church frequented by Joan of Arc.
+The current Saint-Maurice Church dates from the 18th century, the previous one having been destroyed during the Thirty Years' War.
+The new building was rebuilt in a more accessible location, on the main road through the village; statues now mark the site of the old church.

 The only elements that Joan of Arc probably knew in the church of Greux are the 14th-century carved stone baptismal font.
 Octagonal in shape, it is decorated with arches and floral motifs.